 Must abide by all college policies outlined in the Compass and Residence Life policies

 In addition, returning members must have been an active participant within the LLC/ Theme House

 Living Learning Communities & Theme Housing may consist of a minimum of four students and a maximum of eight members.
 Housing will be in Smith Hall and some of our surrounding houses and apartments.
 Each Community is responsible for filling every space allotted to their group with a member of the Community prior to the start of the general housing selection process.
 A double room will not be assigned to only one member of the Community.
 Once rosters are submitted members of an LLC/Theme House are not allowed to participate in other housing lotteries.
 If a Community loses a member at any point in the academic year, the Community must fill the space with another Community member (current or new) within two weeks.
 Spaces that go un-filled will be assigned at the discretion of the Office of Residence Life.

 The College provides custodial services for the public areas of each residence hall including common student bathrooms, hallways, lounges, and kitchens on a daily basis Monday through Friday.
 Limited weekend services are also provided.
+Areas within sleeping rooms and suites are considered private and are the responsibility of the resident(s) to clean.
 All residents of a floor/house/hall are billed for damages or extra cleaning.
 Please review Residence Life policies.

 Decisions are based on the number of LLC/Theme Housing applications submitted, the thoroughness of the application, and the availability of residential space.

 Returning LLC/Theme Houses are considered for renewal based on performance during the year prior.

 New LLC/Theme Houses are considered based on the thoroughness of their application, and their potential to succeed as an LLC/Theme House.